 A current figure: Ree Drummond (Pioneer Woman).
 She seems like an amazing woman.
-Down to earth, successful, kind and a genuine person.
+Down-to-earth, successful, kind, and genuine person.

 An inspirational figure: My favorite authors and bloggers.
 Men and women who I would be so thankful to be able to ask questions of and hear their insight.
 Who has been where I am now in this journey and lived to tell the tale.